 Preparing HDG for Paint

 Successfully painting hot-dip galvanized steel, also known as a duplex system, does not have to be difficult or confusing.
 Just like painting over bare steel, proper surface preparation is crucial to ensuring effective adhesion.
 Additionally, slightly different methods may be recommended according to the condition of the galvanized surface (newly galvanized, partially weathered galvanizing, fully weathered galvanizing).
 The specification ASTM D6386 provides all of the detail to properly prepare the hot-dip galvanized surface for paint.
+The AGA offers Preparing HDG Steel for Paint, a package that includes an instructional guide booklet and step-by-step DVD video on how to prepare the hot-dip galvanized steel surface for paint.

 Creating a successful duplex system requires following five steps: